 By the standards I'm judged by some Mormons, Joseph Smith was anti-Presbyterian.
 And based on previous verses in his recorded history, he was likely ant-Baptist and anti-Methodists too.

 But I'm going to argue for Joseph Smith for a moment.
 (Trust me, this rarely happens.)
 Smith apparently was a man of deep conviction.
 He believed he heard God's Word (in the vision) and acted on his beliefs by pointing out what he thought was wrong about Presbyterianism and his mother's faith.
 It was important enough to him that he shared his convictions with others (by putting it into print and starting a new religion).
-I can that he didn't keep convictions of this caliber to himself, and I would expect nothing less of biblical Christians today, including Presbyterians, Baptist, and Methodists.
+Smith didn't keep convictions of this caliber to himself, and I would expect nothing less of biblical Christians today, including Presbyterians, Baptist, and Methodists.

 If an LDS missionary encounters a Presbyterian, Baptist, or Methodist today, he or she doesn't hesitate to suggest that there's something wrong with these beliefs and that the LDS faith is superior.
 The missionary might not say there is something wrong with a person's faith, but suggesting a Presbyterian, Baptist, or Methodist should become a Mormon gets the job done.
 When the LDS missionary encourages that the person converts to the Mormon faith, he or she is drawing contrasts based on conviction (just as I am doing).
 This act should be seen as anti-Presbyterian, anti-Baptist, or anti-Methodists by the standards I face in Salt Lake City when I suggest the same to members of the LDS faith.